 You can apply for a place for your child at any time outside the normal admissions round.

-As is the case in the normal admissions round, all children whose EHC plan names Birklands Primary School and Looked After Children (LAC), Previously looked after children (PLAC) and
+As is the case in the normal admissions round, all children whose EHC plan names Westdale Junior School will be admitted to that school.